HaolinLiu97/shapenet_renderer/README.md

 ```python
 blender --background get_pcd.blend -P render_rgb_depth.py
 ```
-This script will render both RGB and Depth of the model.
+This script will render both RGB and Depth of the model.<br/>
-Also remember to change 'shapenet_dir' and 'dst_dir' to where you save your glb model and where you want to save your results.
+Also remember to change 'shapenet_dir' and 'dst_dir' to where you save your glb model and where you want to save your results.<br/>
 The results will be saved in OPEN_EXR format, you can also save it to png or jpg by modifying line 62 and line 63.